vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 charge it at your house, make sure you check the car you get has one!

-- **Check What Charging Port The Car Has** - if you get a Tesla, you know for sure it has the NACS port that Tesla invented, but other cars, including the ioniq 5 used to have the CCS port and thus require an adapter to charge at Tesla superchargers.
+- **Check What Charging Port The Car Has** - if you get a Tesla, you know for sure it has the NACS port that Tesla invented, but other cars, including the Ioniq 5 used to have the CCS port and thus require an adapter to charge at Tesla superchargers.
 Just pop open the charge door when you get your rental car and check what charging standard it uses!